alt text

 The views expressed herein are my own and do not represent the views of the Federal Reserve Bank of Kansas City or the Federal Reserve System.

-I am an Economist at the Federal Reserve Bank of Kansas City.
+I am a Senior Economist at the Federal Reserve Bank of Kansas City.
 As an economist in the Research Department, I provide policy support by examining salient developments and risks in banking and financial markets.
 My research interests span the union of two fields - Econometrics and Financial Economics.

 Curriculum Vitae: The latest version of my CV can be accessed here